swells/deployr-release-conventions/README.md

 ### Message Footer

-This sectionis where we annotate any _breaking changes_ or _closed defects_.
+This section is where we annotate any breaking changes or closing defects.

-- Breaking Change
+#### Breaking Change

 All breaking changes need to be mentioned in the footer with the description of the change, the justification behind the change and any migration notes required.
 For example: